J-Krish/BIOS611/README.md

-Welcome to my BIOS611 Project.
+Welcome to my BIOS611 Project
 ======================================

 I'm planning on analyzing data regarding rookie seasons of NBA players and their subsequent Hall-of-Fame status.

 Getting Started
 ======================================